|Monthly Tech-Tip |

 This melt flow tester demonstrates the beautiful crystal-clear glass this zinc frit creates by 1700F.
 It fits this porcelain without crazing, even though very thick and high in sodium (the high zinc and boron are countering it to keep the thermal expansion down).
 It runs off the end of the runway around 1600F on this GLFL test, rivaling lead bisilicate.
 This is a more concentrated boron source than even Gerstley Borate.
 Everything about this material screams “ultra gloss”, what a material to build a fluid-melt reactive super-glaze on!

 These were 10g balls melted using our GBMF test.
 Frit 3602 is lead bisilicate.
 But it got "smoked" by the Fusion FZ-16 high-zinc, high-boron zero-alumina!
 Maybe you always thought lead was the best melter.
-Produced the most transparent, crystal clear glass.
+That it produced the most transparent, crystal clear glass.
 But that is not what we see here.
 That being said, notice the lead is not crazing but the FZ-16 is crazing badly, that is a problem for many applications.
 Notice something else: Each frit has a melt fingerprint.
 When two are similar we can see it immediately.

 |Co-efficient of Linear Expansion||7.90|